The Tenors: Origin

 The group was the creation of Jill Ann Siemens, originally as a trio (Philip Grant, Paul Ouellette, and Ken Lavigne) and debuted in 2004 in Victoria.
 In 2005, a new re-envisioned group consisting of Craig Ashton, Joey Niceforo and Leon Leontaridis released their self-titled debut The Canadian Tenors (Warner).
-Siemens then did a cross-Canada search to find four new voices and chose Micallef, Remigio Pereira, Walters, and Jamie McKnight.
+Siemens then did a cross-Canada search to find four new voices and chose Micalle, Remigio Pereira, Walters, and Jamie McKnight.
 They released their second self-titled album The Canadian Tenors in 2009.

 Walters, Micallef, and Pereira sang a repertoire of popular and classical music together for seven years.
 In January 2009 Clifton Murray replaced Jamie McKnight.

 2009–2011: The Perfect Gift

 The band released their first holiday album The Perfect Gift on November 3, 2009, which was later certified platinum by Music Canada.

 In September of that year, the group toured with David Foster as the opening act.
 They performed O Canada at the 2009 Grey Cup game.

 On February 10, 2010, the Tenors appeared on The Oprah Winfrey Show.
 Unbeknownst to them, Oprah Winfrey had arranged for a surprise; midway through their rendition of "Hallelujah", Celine Dion came onstage and sang the rest of the song with the group.

 The Perfect Gift was released in the US on October 12, 2010, and has since peaked at #7 on the Top Holiday Albums Chart.

 On December 13, 2010, The group performed during a holiday special called Canadian Tenors and Friends, which drew 957,000 viewers.
 The performance included the Tenors, Justin Bieber, and Jackie Evancho.

 The Canadian Tenors appeared at the 2011 Emmy Awards, performing a version of Leonard Cohen's song "Hallelujah".

 Another special called Season of Song featuring the Tenors aired December 14, 2011, attracting 743,000 viewers.